emirotin/mongodb-migrations/README.md

 # mongodb-migrations

+> A Node.js migration framework for MongoDB with both programmatic and CLI API.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](http://doctoc.herokuapp.com/)*